johnhenry/antisocial-network/docs/journey.md

 1. Post the message with the attached photo.

-After a short while, you'll se your post appear with the photo displayed alongside your message.
+After a short while, you'll see your post appear with the photo displayed alongside your message.

 ## 5. Performing Your First Advanced search